RebelSoftware/receipt-parser-server/README.md

 # ReceiptManager server

+This fork moves the config.yml file and the APIKey file into the data/config folder This is to make it easier to use a container

 All the needed info about how to "install | use | enjoy" `receipt-parser-server` is present [here](https://receipt-parser-server.readthedocs.io/en/master/).

 ---